Genting Highlands Travel Guide: Everything You Want to Know

 I believe that First World Hotel has upgraded their room.
 The room looks nicer now than many years ago to my impression.
-One thing remained unchanged in First World Hotel was that they never have any hooks or equivalent inside the toilet for hanging clothes while showering.
+One thing that remained unchanged in First World Hotel is that they never have any hooks or equivalent inside the toilet for hanging clothes while showering.

-Even though Standard Room is the most economical room of all and one shouldn’t be expecting too many facilities, it is not unreasonable to expect that the shower room must have some hooks for hanging clothes or some other ways to solve this problem because this is the most basic equipment that a shower facility must have.
+Even though the Standard Room is the most economical room of all and one shouldn’t be expecting too many facilities, it is not unreasonable to expect that the shower room must have some hooks for hanging clothes or some other ways to solve this problem as this is the most basic equipment that a shower facility should have.

-One can hang clothes outside the shower metal bar but the bar was so short that if you hang a towel at the bar, you have not much space to hang other clothes.
+One can hang clothes outside the shower metal bar but it was so short that if you hang a towel at the bar, you have not much space to hang other clothes.
 One has to open up the door to take the clothes.
-Imagine staying with someone not close or an opposite sex friend, how awkward will that be with a system that doesn’t protect the modesty of a person.
+Imagine staying with someone not close to you, how awkward would that be with a system that doesn’t protect the modesty of a person.
 How ridiculous can that be!